 Operation Round Up is a grant program funded by members who round their electric bill up to the nearest whole dollar and donate that extra change.
 This change may not seem like a lot; the average member donated between $6-$12 per year.
 However, when 7,000+ members all donate that much it can make a large impact in our local community.

 The funds for Operation Round Up are awarded by a group of members who meet once per quarter.
 They meet over lunch at the cooperative office and make decisions based on how much money is available, applicant needs, and other various factors.
-If you are interested in being a part of the committee, feel free to fill out the application and email it to Jolene at email@example.com and she will put you on a waiting list for when positions become open.
+If you are interested in being a part of the committee, feel free to fill out the application and email it to Jolene at firstname.lastname@example.org and she will put you on a waiting list for when positions become open.
+An application does not guarantee a seat on the committee.

 Members of the Cooperative serve a maximum of 6 years on this committee in 3-year terms.
 This committee works with the Cooperative's legal counsel to select an arbitrator should one need to be selected to resolve a legal issue with the Cooperative.
 Currently, there are no open seats on this committee, if you are interested in serving in the future please contact the Cooperative General Manager/CEO Jesse Singerhouse at 715-232-6240.